 Then, the samples are categorized into $M$ groups based on the factors that cause non-stationarity.
 If the ADF test logical result is $1$, we reject the null hypothesis and consider the channel as stationary.
-Then, since the input of EVT is necessarily a sequence of i.i.d. samples, we remove the time-dependency between the samples of each group by using declustering approach.
-We apply EVT and obtain the optimum threshold under which the received powers are considered extremely low values.
+Afterwards, since the input of EVT is necessarily a sequence of i.i.d. samples, we remove the time-dependency between the samples of each group by using declustering approach.
+Then, EVT is applied to obtain the optimum threshold under which the received powers are considered extremely low values.
 Hereupon, we fit GPD with the associated shape and scale parameters to the values below the threshold to model the tail of the receive power channel data.
 Finally, we obtain the log-likelihoods of the GPD models under different factors to select the model with the lowest complexity, i.e., minimum total number of scale and shape parameters, based on the deviance statistic.
 The proposed algorithm is depicted in Fig.~\ref{fig:maindiagram} and explained in detail next.